Respect for elders - a fun, friendly explanation for kids.

 Behaving respectfully with someone is to be kind to them, smile, listen, show that you care and never be impatient or rude - even if you feel that they are being unfair.
 You might have been told many times, to respect your elders, so it’s gotten quite boring now, which is why the examples below, might be the best (and least boring) way to help you understand.

 When an adult comes into the room and there are no more seats left for them, you jump up and give them yours.

-When an adult comes into the room and there are no more seats left for them, you hold onto yours really hard.
-In fact, you stay there, even though you’d really like to get up to use the toilet.
+When an adult comes into the room and there are no more seats left for them, you hold onto yours really hard and pretend not to notice.

 When an elder calls out your name, you quickly leave what you’re doing and go to them to see what they need.